 - You can sign up for a chance to get in on the official Newworld.com website.

 - You can preorder the game for $40 and get guaranteed access.

 If you preorder through Amazon, you will not be charged for the game until launch, so you can take a few weeks to preorder, play the beta, and then decide.
-If you preorder through Steam, you will be charged immediately.
-If you were someone who pre-ordered for free back in 2016, you will get an email with a steam key from Amazon to download.
+If you preorder through Steam, you’ll be charged immediately.
+If you were someone who pre-ordered for free back in 2016, you’ll get an email with a Steam key from Amazon to download.

 No Subscription Model

-When it comes to recurring subscriptions, New World decided to buck that trend and simply charge folks one-time for a box copy just like Guild Wars 2 does.
-There will be a cash shop in the game, but after community pushback, New World removed the Experience Boosts and other “pay to win” items.
-So, it will be just skins and cosmetics.
+When it comes to recurring subscriptions, New World decided to buck that trend and simply charge folks a one-time fee for a boxed copy just like Guild Wars 2 does.
+There will be a cash shop in the game, but after community pushback, New World removed the Experience Boosts and other pay-to-win items.
+So, it will be just skins and cosmetic items.

 So what is New World?
 Isn’t it a survival PvP Game?